ECSTeam/cloudfoundry-top-plugin/screenshots/screenshots.md

 ### Diego Cell view:
 Shows all Diego cells running on foundation.
 Includes cell CPU and memory usage.
+This view is useful for locating any "hot" cell -- a cell that has a higher then expected CPU utilization.
 ![Screenshot](screenshot_cellView.png?raw=true)

 ### Diego Cell "Detail" view:
 Shows all containers running on selected cell.
 Includes container CPU and memory usage.
+If a cell has a high CPU utilization, this detail view can help identify which application instance is the culprit.
 ![Screenshot](screenshot_cellDetailView.png?raw=true)